Ryanair Flights

 Ryanair Fleet

-The Ryanair fleet consists of 120 Boeing 737-800 which can carry up to 189 passengers at a time.
+The Ryanair fleet consists of 303 Boeing 737-800 which can carry up to 189 passengers.

-Ryanair - Competitors
+Competitors

 In 2004 approximately 60 new low-cost airlines were formed.
-Ryanair's main low-cost competitors are easyJet, Monarch Airlines, bmibaby,Centralwings, Air Berlin, Germanwings, Transavia, Jet2, SkyEurope, Vueling, Wizz Air, Flybe, Thomsonfly and TUIfly.
+Ryanair's main low-cost competitors have included easyJet, Monarch Airlines, bmibaby,Centralwings, Air Berlin, Germanwings, Transavia, Jet2, SkyEurope, Vueling, Wizz Air, Flybe, Thomsonfly and TUIfly.
 Ryanair is often praised by some and criticised by others.
 Its supporters praise its commitment to low fares and radical management, whilst its critics point to its controversial advertising strategy and the way it deals with competing airlines.
 In August 2007 the UK's Advertising Standards Authority upheld a complaint that Ryanair was misleading the public with an advert that compared its service from London Stansted to Brussels with that of Eurostar.
 The advert claimed Ryanair was quicker and cheaper but the ASA ruled that Ryanair had not included the time and costs of travel to and from the airports in question within its comparison.

 search for cheap flights Search for cheap flights